Earn Benefits With the American Airlines and Hyatt Partnership

 Register For The Partnership

-First, you’ll have to link your AAdvantage and World of Hyatt accounts to receive benefits.
+To begin receiving benefits, you’ll have to link your AAdvantage and World of Hyatt accounts.
 Go to one of the accounts to link; you don’t have to go to both to register.

 Earn Reciprocal Perks

-By registering for this partnership, elite status holders of each loyalty program can receive perks for the other loyalty program.
+By registering for this partnership, elite status holders of each loyalty program can receive perks from the other loyalty program.

 Hyatt perks for AAdvantage elite members